 Saint John

-St. John is not only the most beautiful of the three US Virgin Islands but is easily one of the most beautiful islands in the Caribbean.
-Two-thirds of St. John is protected under the Virgin Islands National Park.
-This leaves untouched beaches and oceans all around.
-It’s a small island with two major areas – Cruz Bay and Coral Bay.
+St. John is not only the most beautiful of the three US Virgin Islands but is also easily one of the most beautiful islands in the Caribbean.
+Two-thirds of St. John is protected under the Virgin Islands National Park, leaving untouched beaches and oceans.
+It’s a small island with two major areas: Cruz Bay and Coral Bay.

 Cruz Bay is home to small resorts and boutique hotels.
 This is where you can catch the ferry to St Thomas or the British Virgin Islands for a day.
 It’s also home to all the shops and restaurants.
 Visit the High Tide Beach Bar for breakfast or an afternoon drink with a view, or the Roti King food truck for some locally made roti creations.

-When you’re ready to explore the beaches, the famous Trunk Bay Beach and Honeymoon Beach are located nearby Cruz Bay.
-Trunk Bay is frequently referred to as the most picturesque beach in the Caribbean.
+When you’re ready to explore the beaches, the famous Trunk Bay Beach and Honeymoon Beach are located near Cruz Bay.
+Trunk Bay is frequently called the most picturesque beach in the Caribbean.

 Saint Kitts and Nevis

-Both islands have a vast amount of wonderful Caribbean beaches to explore, although locals generally agree that Nevis has better beaches than St Kitts.
+Both islands have many wonderful Caribbean beaches, although locals generally agree that Nevis has better beaches than St Kitts.
 The islands are volcanic in origin, so they both have a mixture of black and white sand beaches for visitors to explore and some fantastic snorkeling or scuba diving for those wanting to get in the water.

 St Kitts has some wonderful restaurants, including Rituals sushi restaurant, which is popular with locals, expats, and tourists.
 Indian Summer, which has restaurants on both islands, is also a fantastic choice for authentic Indian food at reasonable prices.
 For something fancier, try Marshalls restaurant on St Kitts and Luna restaurant on Nevis.